 Ready to learn more about hemp rugs?
 Let’s explore what you need to know.

 Hemp Rug Durability

 The hemp plant has been part of human life for some time.
 It’s even been traced back to pottery imprints from over 10,000 years ago.
 Their durability was almost unmatched then, and the same holds true today.
-Today’s hemp rug is not that different from its earlier versions, as most are still hand-loomed.
-It’s simply been refined over time to create long-lasting rugs for modern life.
+Today’s hemp rug is not that different from its earlier versions, as most are still hand-knotted.
+It’s simply been refined over time to create long lasting rugs for modern life.
 Check out this hemp hand-woven piece, which is even durable enough to be placed under or in front of a couch.

 An interesting note about hemp is that the majority of the plant is made of a sturdy wooden core.
 This sturdiness means a hemp rug will be able to handle normal and even above normal traffic.
 This is not a rug that will fade away.
 It keeps its structure even in the busiest of homes.